doshidak/showdex/README.md

 #### PRs

 > **Note**
 > This repo doesn't have any fancy CI integrations at the moment.
-Additionally, since this project doesn't use `tsc`, your code will still compile even if you have TypeScript or ESLint errors.

 * **Fork** this repo and **commit** changes to your fork,
 * **Style** your code according to the [**ESLint rules**](./.eslintrc.json),